baderkha/aur-installer-arch/README.md

 Quick and dirty Arch linux aur installer , because i'm lazy

 What's Aur ?
-RTFM , jk , but seriously her's the manual https://wiki.archlinux.org/index.php/AUR_helpers
+RTFM , jk , but seriously here's the manual https://wiki.archlinux.org/index.php/AUR_helpers

 ## Usage
 The normal way to use it